Askuno API.

 /api/trials/start

-Compatibility endpoint for older token integrations.
-The primary public flow is signup first, dashboard token second, then bounty work.
-This endpoint requires a recoverable contact and use case, stores only a contact hash in analytics, and returns the token once.
+Issues an accountless trial token after a tiny intake.
+The endpoint requires a recoverable contact and use case, stores only a contact hash in analytics, and returns the token once.

 Request body